gvwilson/thirdbit/fiction/fall-behind/index.md

 "Did you do this to Mom?
 When she was sick?"

-The look on Doctor Biczo's face gave him his answer.
+The look on Doctor Biczo's face gave her his answer.
 "You shitbag,"
 George said coldly.
 "Why?"